obertscheiderfhwn/RTMsim/README.md

 Continue the simulation for another 100 s simulation time and plot the filling overview:<br>
 <img src="figures/example1c.png"><br>

-2. This example shows how to use outlet ports and how to customize the code.
+2. This example shows how to use outlet ports.
 If outlet ports are defined, the outlet ports are connected to the catch pot (typically at ambient pressure or evacuated).
 If no outlet ports are defined, these hoses are clamped.
-If wiggles (oscillations) are present in the pressure contour plot, a gradient limiter is used in the function `numerical_gradient`.
-The function is called with i_method=2 as first argument:
-`dpdx,dpdy=numerical_gradient(2,ind,p_old,cellneighboursarray,cellcentertocellcenterx,cellcentertocellcentery);` <br>
-After modifying and compiling the code and starting the GUI, the simulation is started with the following settings:<br>
+The simulation is started with the following settings:<br>
 <img src="figures/example2a.png"><br>
 The results plot shows the completely filled part with the grey inlet and outlet ports and the pressure contour with the wiggles:<br>
 <img src="figures/example2b.png"><br>